Azure/azure-quickstart-templates/quickstarts/microsoft.sqlvirtualmachine/sql-vm-aglistener-setup/README.md

 Before deploying the template you must have the following

 1. **AlwaysON setup** Always ON setup must exist as created by azure-quickstart-templates/101-sql-vm-ag-setup.
 This will include the VMs over which the setup was done.
-2. **SQL Availability Group** SQL Availability Group must have been created over the Always ON setup.
-No existing listener should be present for the SQL Availability Group.
+2. **SQL Availability Group** SQL Server availability group must have been created over the Always ON setup.
+No existing listener should be present for the SQL Server availability group.
 3. **LoadBalancer** Internal load balancer in same location as VMs.
 4. **CNO permissions** The CNO (COmputer object for Cluster name) should have Create Computer object permissions in the OU it is placed in.